 Click on the desired Sign Language Words below to open the video.
-This sign language dictionary is specifically designed for kids.
+This sign language dictionary is specifically designed for kids and beginners.
 The free “ASL kids” app is even more kid-friendly because of its tappable images (instead of text buttons) and contains a lot more signs.

 Sign Language Words

 What are the most essential words in sign language?